thomas-thivillon/academic-page/content/publication/ecooking.md

 ---
-title: 'Tackling household air pollution with e-cooking in Abidjan, Cote d'Ivoire'
+title: 'Tackling household air pollution with e-cooking in Abidjan'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - "Pilot study funded by the Fund for Innovation in Development (FID)"

 # Author notes (optional)